beetbox/pylastfp/README.rst

 The fingerprinting library allows for an optimization that skips decoding a few milliseconds at the beginning of every file.
 (See ``FingerprintExtractor::getToSkipMs()``, as demonstrated by the `example client`_.)
-This will complicate the module's interface a bit because the decoding source will need to know the amount of time to skip.
+Taking advantage of this will complicate the module's interface a bit because the decoding source will need to know the amount of time to skip.

 .. _example client:
     http://github.com/lastfm/Fingerprinter/blob/master/lastfmfpclient/